odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

           After breakfast, drive three hours to Guwahati airport to connect with your onward flight.
 weight: 302
+themes:
+  - Off the beaten track
+region: Kolkata, Orissa & the Northeast
 ---
 This is a fascinating tour to one of the lesser known and visited parts of India, the remote north-eastern states of Assam, Meghalaya and Nagaland.
 Visit tea plantations in the far east of Assam, explore tribal villages in northern Nagaland, meet the wonderful dancing monks of Majuli island, look for the rare one-horned rhinoceros in Kaziranga, and travel through the beautiful hills of Meghalaya.